 Financial Services.
 To the extent that a fund invests principally in securities of financial services companies, it is particularly vulnerable to events affecting that industry.
 Financial services companies may include, but are not limited to, commercial and industrial banks, savings and loan associations and their holding companies, consumer and industrial finance companies, diversified financial services companies, investment banking, securities brokerage and investment advisory companies, leasing companies and insurance companies.
 The types of companies that compose the financial services sector may change over time.
 These companies are all subject to extensive regulation, rapid business changes, volatile performance dependent upon the availability and cost of capital, prevailing interest rates and significant competition.
 General economic conditions significantly affect these companies.
 Credit and other losses resulting from the financial difficulty of borrowers or other third parties have a potentially adverse effect on companies in this sector.
-Investment banking, securities brokerage and investment regulation and the risks inherent in securities trading and underwriting activities.
-In addition, all financial services companies are particularly subject to government regulation and the risks inherent in securities trading and underwriting activities.
+Investment banking, securities brokerage and investment advisory companies are particularly subject to government regulation and the risks inherent in securities trading and underwriting activities.
 In addition, all financial services companies face shrinking profit margins due to new competitors, the cost of new technology, and the pressure to compete globally.

 Banking.
 Commercial banks (including "money center" regional and community banks), savings and loan associations and holding companies of the foregoing are especially subject to adverse effects of volatile interest rates, concentrations of loans in particular industries (such as real estate or energy) and significant competition.
 The profitability of these businesses is to a significant degree dependent upon the availability and cost of capital funds.
 Economic conditions in the real estate market may have a particularly strong effect on certain banks and savings associations.
 Commercial banks and savings associations are subject to extensive federal and, in many instances, state regulation.
 Neither such extensive regulation nor the federal insurance of deposits ensures the solvency or profitability of companies in this industry, and there is no assurance against losses in securities issued by such companies.
 Late in the first quarter of 2023, a number of U.S. domestic banks and foreign banks experienced financial difficulties and, in some cases, failures.
 Given the interconnectedness of the banking system, bank regulators took actions, including the Federal Reserve, which invoked the systemic risk exception, temporarily transferred all deposits-both insured and uninsured-and substantially all the assets of two failed banks into respective bridge banks and guaranteed depositors' full access to their funds.
-Despite such response, there can be no certainty that the actions taken by banking regulators to limit the effect of those difficulties and failures on other banks or other financial institutions will experience financial difficulties or fail, or other adverse developments may occur, which may affect adversely other U.S. or foreign financial institutions and economies.
+Despite such response, there can be no certainty that the actions taken by banking regulators to limit the effect of those difficulties and failures on other banks or other financial institutions or on the U.S. or foreign economies generally will be effective.
+It is possible that more banks or other financial institutions and economies.